Counseling for Trauma

 - Difficulty remembering details of the distressing event

-- Change in habits or behavior since the trauma
+- Change in behavior or habits since the trauma

-If you or someone you know matches the trauma symptoms listed above, I am confident that I can help and invite you to contact me today for a free consultation.
+If you or someone you know has experienced the trauma symptoms listed above, I am confident that I can help and invite you to contact me today for a free consultation.